 4. Baffin Island, Nunavut – Northern Lights, Glaciers and Arctic Expedition

 Baffin Island is Canada’s largest island located in Canadian Territory Nunavut.
 Most of the island is set extensively through the Arctic Circle.
 Its strategic location lets its visitors experience an amazing assortment of unique adventures.
 Enjoy spotting an exotic collection of wildlife such as polar bears, arctic foxes, bowhead whales, walruses.
 Step on a floe edge at Arctic Bay, Clyde River, Igloolik, Pond Inlet.
 Build an igloo and stay overnight in it at Iqaluit.

 Pump up your adrenaline with rock climbing at rugged terrain having terrific vertical drops.
+There is plenty of amazing rock climbing spots in Canada.
 Gear up for adventure activities at Auyuittuq and Sirmilik National Parks.
 Spend the night under the gleaming northern lights skies.
 These are just few of the amazing things you can do in Baffin Islands.
 Being one of the best Arctic playgrounds in the world, you can only imagine the once in a life time experiences you will witness on your journey.